-You will make three main changes to the methods you defined last time:

-- 1. The if statement in buttonClicked that specified how to send a message when the user clicked the send button will be replaced by code to create a new ChatWindow when the user clicks the button to start a new conversation. - 2.
-The code in dataAvailable that displayed an incoming message will be replaced by code to notify the appropriate ChatWindow that a message has been received. - 3.
-The code within dataAvailable that examines the subparts of packets received from the server will be revised to use the methods of the TOCServerPacket class.
+You will make three main changes to the methods you defined last time.
+First, the if statement in buttonClicked that specified how to send a message when the user clicked the send button will be replaced by code to create a new ChatWindow when the user clicks the button to start a new conversation.
+Second, the code in dataAvailable that displayed an incoming message will be replaced by code to notify the appropriate ChatWindow that a message has been received.
+Finally, the code within dataAvailable that examines the subparts of packets received from the server will be revised to use the methods of the TOCServerPacket class.